 Despite these differences, there are times when you might want to run an experiment across both platforms.
 Doing so can keep messaging, offers, and experiences consistent for any users in a targeted audience after they are bucketed into a variation.

 One example is displaying consistent pricing and packaging offers throughout the acquisition and trial process.
-Your marketing team might want to experiment with some packaged configurations for a particular vertical.
-Once a user has seen a particular packaged offer, they must continue to see it throughout the rest of their interactions with the site, even when they move to the trial phase and the subsequent conversion process.
+Your marketing team might experiment with some packaged configurations for a particular vertical.
+When a user has seen a particular packaged offer, they must continue to see it throughout the rest of their interactions with the site, even when they move to the trial phase and the subsequent conversion process.

-Another use case is mutually exclusive experiments between Optimizely Web Experimentation and Optimizely Feature Experimentation: i.e., if a user is in Experiment A in Optimizely Web Experimentation, then they cannot be in Experiment B in Optimizely Feature Experimentation, or vice versa.
+Another use case is mutually exclusive experiments between Optimizely Web Experimentation and Optimizely Feature Experimentation.
+If a user is in Experiment A in Optimizely Web Experimentation, they cannot be in Experiment B in Optimizely Feature Experimentation, or vice versa.

 Example: Consistent pricing and packaging across Optimizely Web Experimentation and Optimizely Feature Experimentation

-In this example, your user sees offer A. They continue to see offer A on any subsequent visits.
+Your user sees Offer A and continues to see Offer A on any subsequent visits.
 On the third visit, they decide to start a free trial.
-After they sign up, Optimizely tags them as members of the offer A group.
-Any future interactions or experiments in Optimizely Feature Experimentation must continue to use the offer A pricing and packaging.
+After they sign up, Optimizely tags them as members of the Offer A group.
+Any future interactions or experiments in Optimizely Feature Experimentation must continue to use the Offer A pricing and packaging.

-While this user is on your website, Optimizely Web Experimentation uses a cookie to track which bucket they are in and which offer they will see.
+While this user is on your website, Optimizely Web Experimentation uses a cookie to track which bucket they are in and which offer they see.
 Step 1 in the graphic above represents the visit on which they decide to sign up for a free trial.
-Optimizely Web Experimentation creates a user object during the signup process; this object includes the variation ID as an attribute (step 2).
-Any subsequent Optimizely Feature Experimentation experiments will refer to this attribute through audience targeting (step 3) to ensure the user continues to see the packaging and pricing information they have already seen.
+Optimizely Web Experimentation creates a user object during the signup process, which includes the variation ID as an attribute (step 2).
+Any subsequent Optimizely Feature Experimentation experiments refer to this attribute through audience targeting (step 3) to ensure the user continues to see the same information.

-Let us say the checkout team later decides to experiment with two different checkout flows.
-When that happens, this user will always continue to see offer A, regardless of which checkout flow they see.
-When the user converts to a paid customer, the initial offer (offer A) and Optimizely Feature Experimentation checkout variation (A.A) are recorded (step 4).
+If the checkout team later decides to experiment with two different checkout flows, this user continues to see Offer A, regardless of which checkout flow they see.
+When the user converts to a paid customer, the initial offer (Offer A) and Optimizely Feature Experimentation checkout variation (A.A) are recorded (step 4).